pineunity/apmec/doc/source/contributor/vnffgd_template_description.rst

 Node types
 ----------
-For Apmec purposes a VNFFGD only includes **Forwarding Path**.
+For Apmec purposes a NFYD only includes **Forwarding Path**.
 In a full Network Services Descriptor (NSD), it would include information about each MEAD as well.
 However until that implementation, MEAD is described in a separate template.
 Only a single Forwarding Path is currently supported.